Table of Contents

 There are different types of partial dentures that can either act as ‘permanent’ replacements or can be removed each evening.
 The deciding factors rely heavily on the specifics related to your teeth, mouth, and jaw.
 Your dentist will be able to advise you on your options.

 If you would like more information about the differences between partial dentures and full dentures, click here.

-Why You Need Remaining Teeth Pulled For Dentures
+Why Do You Need Remaining Teeth Pulled For Dentures?

 Once the swelling has subsided. measurements are taken and a conventional (temporary) set of dentures are prescribed.
 They are used during the time when gum tissue and the jaw bone are healing.
 Your permanent dentures can only be provided once your mouth has healed, which can be many weeks or months following the extractions.

 For more information on some of the different denture procedures, click here.